DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 1. A device in an electronically controlled fuel injection system which detects the amount of air entering the combustion chambers.
 Continuous injection systems use an airflow sensor plate to measure airflow volume; electronic systems use a vane or flap-type airflow sensor.

-2. A sensor that provides information on the volume flow or mass flow rate of the intake air to the engine.
+2. A detection device that provides information on the volume flow or mass flow rate of the intake air to the engine.

 air foil